aronsky/esphome-components/components/ble_adv_controller/README.md

 ## Known Limitations
 The technical solution implemented by manufacturers to control those devices is `BLE Advertising` and it comes with limitations:
 * The communication is unidirectional meaning any change done by one of the controlling element will never be known by the other elements: for example if you switch on the light using the remote, then neither Home Assistant nor the phone App will know it and will then not show an updated state.
-* Each command needs to be maintained for a given `duration` which is customizable by configuration but has drawbacks:
+* Each command needs to be maintained for a given minimum `duration` which is customizable by configuration but has drawbacks:
   * If the value is too small, the targetted device may not receive it and then not process the command
-  * If the value is too high, each command is queued one after the other and then sending commands at a high rate will make the controller go wild.
+  * If the value is too high, each command is queued one after the other and then sending commands at a high rate will make delay more and more the commands.
-  * The use of ESPHome light `transitions` is highly discouraged (and deactivated by default) as it generates high command rate.
+  * The use of ESPHome light `transitions` is not recommended (and deactivated by default) as it generates high command rate.
+A mitigation has been implemented in order to remove commands of the same type from the processing queue when a new one is received, it seriously improves the behavior of the component but it is still not perfect.
 * Some commands are the same for ON and OFF, working as a Toggle in fact.
 Sending high rate commands will cause the mix of ON and OFF commands and result in flickering and desynchronization of states.

 ## How to try it